Intuition is your early-warning alarm to detect criminal minds scheming to entrap you.

 Months later, they conned their way into the home of Half and Suzanne Zantop, two Dartmouth professors well known for their kindness, and slaughtered them in a stabbing frenzy.

-Some predators answer Lost and Found pet ads and insist that the owner come to an address to retrieve the lost dog or kitten – but are attacked instead.
+Some predators answer Lost and Found pet ads and insist that the owner come to an address to retrieve the lost dog or cat – but are attacked instead.
 The endless varieties of traps have one common goal: to isolate the victim.
 That is your tip-off!
 Absolutely never let anyone isolate you – in your home or anywhere – not even for a moment!

 Also see Scam-In home invasion.